kaiulrich/kulrich_CarND-Traffic-Sign-Classifier-Project/writeup.md

 * Test Accuracy = 0.939

-I started with [LeNet-5](http://yann.lecun.com/exdb/lenet/)  Architekture for letter recognition.
+I started with [LeNet-5](http://yann.lecun.com/exdb/lenet/)  Architecture for letter recognition.
 LeNet-5 solved a similar kind of problem:
 "LeNet-5 Network is designed to recognize visual patterns directly from pixel images with minimal preprocessing.
 It can recognize patterns with extreme variability (such as handwritten characters), and with robustness to distortions and simple geometric transformations."

  The first test with the Network and unpreprozessed images  had a Validation and Test Accurcy around 0.7.

-The next configuration I tesed had been with a min max normalisation an the Validation encreased over 0.92 the Test Accurcy 0.83
+The next configuration I tested had been with a min max normalisation an the Validation encreased over 0.92 the Test Accurcy 0.83.
-After adding the the trainingdata egalisation it wasn't mutch different.
+After adding the the trainingdata egalisation it wasn't much different.

-Than made was to encrease the sigma ( randomly defines variables for the weights and biases for each layer) from 0.1 to 0.2.
-The Validation Accurcy encreased over 0.95. the Test Accurcy stayed arround 0.870
+Then I encreased the sigma (it randomly defines variables for the weights and biases for each layer) from 0.1 to 0.2.
+The Validation Accurcy encreased over 0.95.
+The Test Accurcy stayed arround 0.870

-Than I added the dropout layers.
-I chosed to put them to the first and second Fully Connected layers.
-The Validation Accurcy encreased a bit 0.970.
-But Test Accurcy enccreased to 0.927.
-But the Validation Accurcy encreased a lot slower.
+Then I added the dropout layers.
+I chose to put them to the first and second fully connected layers.
+The Validation Accurcy encreased a bit by 0.970.
+But Test Accurcy encreased to 0.927.
+However, the Validation Accurcy encreased a lot slower.

-Than I chaned the number of full connected layer, I tested 2, 3  layers.
+Then I changed the number of full connected layer: I tested 2 and 3  layers.
-I got vollowing results:
+I received the following results:

-2 full connected layers
+2 fully connected layers
 * Validation Accuracy = 0.972
 * Test Accuracy = 0.921

-3 full connected layers
+3 fully connected layers
 * Validation Accuracy = 0.970
 * Test Accuracy = 0.927

-I decided to stay with the 3 full connected layers. because the cost are moderate and test and Test Accuracy was better.
+I decided to stay with the 3 fully connected layers. because the cost is moderate and Test Accuracy was better.

 Now I started to encrease the number of epochs.